Dualformer: Controllable Fast and Slow Thinking by Learning with Randomized Reasoning Traces: Experiments

-\end{enumerate} We answer questions 1 and 2 in Section~\ref{sec:expr_maze}, where we train Transformers to solve Maze navigation tasks and the closely related Sokoban games, similar to SearchFormer~\cite{lehnert2024beyond}.
-To answer questions 3, we finetune LLama-3.1-8B and Mistral-7B models to solve math problems in Section~\ref{sec:expr_math}. \looseness=-1
+\item Does the structured trace dropping technique generalize to LLMs trained on natural language datasets? \end{enumerate} We answer questions 1 and 2 in Section~\ref{sec:expr_maze}, where we train Transformers to solve Maze navigation tasks and Sokoban games, similar to \searchformer~\cite{lehnert2024beyond}.
+To answer questions 3, we fine-tune LLama-3.1-8B and Mistral-7B models to solve math problems in Section~\ref{sec:expr_math}. \looseness=-1